jimasp/behave-vsc/README.md

 ## Extension settings

-- This extension has various options to customise your test run via `settings.json`, e.g. `runParallel`, `featuresPath`, `envVarList`, etc.
+- This extension has various options to customise your test run via `settings.json`, e.g. `runParallel`, `featuresPath`, `envVarOverrides`, etc.
 - You can also disable/enable `justMyCode` for debug (via `settings.json` not `launch.json`).
 - If you are using a multi-root workspace with multiple projects that contain feature files, you can set up default settings in your `*.code-workspace` file, then optionally override these as required in the `settings.json` in each workspace folder.
 - For more information on available options, go to the extension settings in vscode.